tigera-cs/Kubernetes-and-Container-Security-Instructor-Led-Workshop/8. Chapter 3 - Runtime - Threat Feed & DGA/threat_feed_dga.md

     labels:
       feed: training-ip-threatfeed
 ```

+***IMPORTANT: Do not use the list above in production.
+That list has been created for the only purpose of this lab.***

 3. Let's verify from Calico Cloud UI that the Global Threat Feed list and the Global Network Set were created.